pranavich18/OS-Mini-Project-Group-5/README.md

 # OS-Mini-Project-Group-4

-To execute the code as of now
+To compile the project, enter the following command:
 `make main`

 ## Contributions